 - a) Pilot flame should be blue near the igniter tip and yellow at its end.
-With some kind of gases the flame color may stay yellow. - b) In some applications e.g. on up-fired burners, when the draught of the furnace is significant, it may be necessary to limit the amount of air by obscuring air inlets accordingly in order to keep stable pilot flame, bearing in mind, that air adjustment possibility of natural draught pilot is limited. - c) A gas pilot, after correct adjustments, should ignite reliably and burn with a stable flame at each selected gas pressure point throughout his operational pressure range.
-However, it should be noted that, the pilot is not intended to be used as a burner its turn-down ratio is typically 1:1. - 8.12 In case of insufficient pilot capacity, the amount of gas and air can be further adjusted bearing in mind the above principles. - 8.13 In multiple burner and pilot applications on one heater/boiler with a similar gas and air supply installation and similar layout on the main burner, set the other pilot's gas and air valves to be in the same position.
-8.14 - Then carry out light-off tests.
+With some kind of gases the flame color may stay yellow. - b) In some applications e.g. on up-fired burners, when the draught of the furnace is significant, it may be necessary to limit the amount of air by closing the air valve accordingly in order to keep stable pilot flame. - c) Gas pilot cannot be used as a burner it works usually with preset, constant air/fuel ratio (turn-down ratio 1:1), after proper adjustment as above.
+However it should ignite repetitively and burn with a stable flame in each gas pressure point throughout the whole range after proper adjustments. - 8.12 In case of insufficient pilot capacity, the amount of gas and air can be further adjusted bearing in mind the above principles. - 8.13 In multiple burner and pilot applications on one heater/boiler with a similar gas and air supply installation and similar layout on the main burner, set the other pilots gas and air valves to be in the same position. - 8.14 Then carry out light-off tests.
 In case of differences in the quality of combustion adjust manual valves so that the flame is similar to that on the test pilot.
 In some cases the main burner air should be adjusted. - 8.15 Repeat the light-off tests several times on each pilot to confirm the repeatability of ignition.
 Flame should be stable, in proper position and of desired shape.

-If the SP-32-NG/PG-FD gas pilot has been correctly commissioned and the settings were optimized, with correct maintenance, the igniter will operate trouble free.
+If the SP-48-NG/PG-FD gas pilot has been correctly commissioned and the settings were optimized, with correct maintenance, the igniter will operate trouble free.